Are you interested in booking a trip to Finland in winter?

 Technically part of Finland, these islands have a lot of Swedish history and you will even hear Swedish as the main language there.

-There were plenty of winter activities available from Mariehamn and other places – you can go curling, biking, or even just hiking to some of the best sites on the islands.
+There were plenty of winter activities available from Mariehamn and other places – you could go curling, biking, or even just hiking to some of the best sites on the islands.

 Reaching Åland is pretty easy from either Stockholm or Helsinki and it truly is one of the most relaxing places to visit in Finland in winter!